0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/Server Side Request Forgery (SSRF).md

 >[!note]
 >It is common when testing for SSRF vulnerabilities to observe a DNS look-up for the supplied Collaborator domain, but no subsequent HTTP request.
 This typically happens because the application attempted to make an HTTP request to the domain, which caused the initial DNS lookup, but the actual HTTP request was blocked by network-level filtering.
 It is relatively common for infrastructure to allow outbound DNS traffic, since this is needed for so many purposes, but block HTTP connections to unexpected destinations.

 Identifying a blind SSRF vulnerability that can trigger out-of-band HTTP requests doesn't in itself provide a route to exploitability.
-However, it can still be leveraged to probe for other vulnerabilities.
+However, it can still be leveraged to **probe for other vulnerabilities**.
 You can blindly sweep the internal IP address space, sending payloads designed to detect well-known vulnerabilities.
 If those payloads also employ blind out-of-band techniques, then you might uncover a critical vulnerability on an unpatched internal server.

 >[!example] Exploit a blind SSRF to exfiltrate usernames from targets vulnerable to ShellShock
 >```http